DJWoodZ/Arduino-Modbus-Controller/README.md

 ## 💿 Install

-Set up your project using your preferred package manager.
-Use the corresponding command to install the dependencies:
+Set up the project using your preferred package manager.
+Use the `install` command to install the dependencies:

 ### NPM Example